adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 makeTweet("I am tweeting from my command line and it's awesome");
 ```

-This is great but what’s the fun if we need to run a command everytime we need to make a tweet?
-Let’s automate the process so that our bot will make a tweet in certain time interval.
+This is great but what's the fun if we need to run a command everytime we need to make a tweet?
+Let's automate the process so that our bot will make a tweet in certain time interval.
 We can achieve this by using the setInterval() function in JavaScript that runs a task in a certain set of intervals.
 Add this line of code at the bottom

 ```js
 setInterval(makeTweet, 60000, Math.random() * 20);